MIDL-Conference/midl-website-2021/pages/dates.md

 ---

 ## iCalendar
-An online iCalendar with all dates and schedule will be available shortly.
+An online iCalendar with all dates and schedule is [available](https://www.rob.uni-luebeck.de/midl2021_cal/MIDL%202021.ics).
 It can conveniently be subscribed to and integrated in many calendar applications:

 * [Google Calendar](https://support.google.com/calendar/answer/37100?hl=en&co=GENIE.Platform=Desktop)